-B. Walking optimization
+2.2 Walking optimization

 Walking optimization generally may be done in two different ways: on computational models or on the real robot.
-Optimization on computational models using optimal control techniques, e.g. [2], [3], [4], for both four-legged and humanoid robots needs careful adaption of the model to the real robot and successive refinements of the model so that the computed trajectories may be implemented to the real robot.
-The pure optimization however can be done without human assistance.
+Optimization on computational models using optimal control techniques, e.g. (Denk and Schmidt, 2001; Buss et al., 2003; Stelzer et al., 2003; Hardt and von Stryk, 2003), for both four-legged and humanoid robots needs careful adaption of the model to the real robot and successive refinements of the model so that the computed trajectories may be implemented to the real robot.
+The iterations of the optimization procedure however can be done without human assistance.
 Stability criteria may be used in the optimization; therefore, methods that proved to be useful for four-legged robots may be used for humanoid robots as well.

-When optimization is done on the real robot, methods used for four-legged robots may not directly be used for humanoid robot as instabilities may lead to severe damage of the robot.
+When optimization is done on the real robot, methods used for four and more legged robots may not directly be used for humanoid robot as instabilities may lead to severe damage of the robot.
 E.g. if the robot repeatedly falls down during automated walking experiments for optimization.
+But promising results for a hardware-in-the-loop optimization were e.g., presented in (Weingarten et al., 2004), where a Nelder-Mead approach is applied successfully to improve the walking speed of a six-legged robot.

 Therefore, special approaches must be chosen.
-For four-legged robots, approaches based on parameterization of the walking motion and optimization of the parameters by evaluation of the walking speed have been used successfully [5], [6], [7].
+For four-legged robots, approaches based on parameterization of the walking motion and optimization of the parameters by evaluation of the walking speed have been used successfully (Kohl and Stone, 2004; Roefer, 2005).
 For biped robots, stability is much more critical than for four-legged robots.
-[8] suggested to let the humanoid robot walk on a speed ramp during walking optimization as long as it is stable and to measure stability implicitly by the distance the robot has covered without falling down.
+(Behnke, 2006) suggested to let the humanoid robot walk on a speed ramp during walking optimization as long as it is stable and to measure stability implicitly by the distance the robot has covered without falling down.
+Thus, an explicit modeling of walking stability for the optimization procedure can be avoided.